seankwekjk/nestApp/README.md

 # nestApp
 Beta NEST App

-Please do not clone without permission
+**Please do not clone without permission**

 Developed by Sean Kwek

-Request access/walkthrough at seankwekjk@gmail.com
+Feel free to provide suggestions or request access/walkthrough at seankwekjk@gmail.com